nuriel77/iri-playbook/docs/remote-access.rst

 .. code:: bash

-   REMOTE_LIMIT_API="removeNeighbors, addNeighbors, interruptAttachingToTangle, attachToTangle, getNeighbors, setApiRateLimit"
+   REMOTE_LIMIT_API="removeNeighbors, addNeighbors, interruptAttachingToTangle, attachToTangle, getNeighbors"

 When connecting to IRI via an external IP these commands will be blocked so that others cannot mess with the node's configuration.